danish98-pk/swisscom-aws-challenge/README.md

 #### 📌 What  Setup.sh  does
 1. **Creates a Python virtual environment** named `awscli_venv` to isolate dependencies.
+2. **Installs python3 and pip3
-2. **Upgrades pip** to the latest version inside the virtual environment.
+3. **Upgrades pip** to the latest version inside the virtual environment.
-3. **Installs AWS CLI v1** (`awscli<2.0`) in the virtual environment.
+4. **Installs AWS CLI v1** (`awscli<2.0`) in the virtual environment.
-4. **Activates the virtual environment** so you can immediately use AWS CLI v1.
+5. **Activates the virtual environment** so you can immediately use AWS CLI v1.
-5. This is required to run Null resources using local-exec as a terraform wrapper for running aws cli commands to provision Dynamodb table and Step function
+6. This is required to run Null resources using local-exec as a terraform wrapper for running aws cli commands to provision Dynamodb table and Step function

 ---